yashwantYSK/Student-Login/README.md

 # Student-Login
-Student Login is PHP based web application where teacher can update student's result and marks, admin can add teacher and student.
-They can update total marks and total number of class.
+Student Login is a PHP-based web application where the teacher will update a student's results and marks, admin will add teacher and student.
+Admin also updates the total marks and the total number of classes.
 # Student Login, By Yashwant Kumar
 1. Admin can add student, teacher, Total marks and Total Number of class.
 2. Teacher can update Marks and result of Student.